apache/hawq-docs/admin/ambari-admin.md

 1. Select the **Configs** tab, then select the **Advanced** tab in the settings.
 1. Expand the **General** section, and ensure that the **Exchange SSH Keys** property (`hawq_ssh_keys`) is set to `true`.
 Change this property to `true` if needed, and click **Save** to continue.
 Ambari must be able to exchange SSH keys with any hosts that you add to the cluster in the following steps.
 2. Select the **Hosts** tab at the top of the screen to display the Hosts summary.
-3. If the host(s) that you want to add are not currently listed in the Host summary, follow these steps:
+3. If the host(s) that you want to add are not currently listed in the Hosts summary page, follow these steps:
    1. Select **Actions > Add New Hosts** to start the Add Host Wizard.
    2. Follow the initial steps of the Add Host Wizard to identify the new host, specify SSH keys or manually register the host, and confirm the new host(s) to add.

          See [Set Up Password-less SSH](http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.1.1/bk_Installing_HDP_AMB/content/_set_up_password-less_ssh.html) in the HDP documentation if you need more information about performing these tasks.
-    3. When you reach the Assign Slaves and Clients page, ensure that the **DataNode**, **HAWQ Segment**, and **PXF** components are selected.
+    3. When you reach the Assign Slaves and Clients page, ensure that the **DataNode**, **HAWQ Segment**, and **PXF** (if the PXF service is instsalled) components are selected.
 Select additional components as necessary for your cluster.
    4. Complete the wizard to add the new host and install the selected components.
 4. If the host(s) that you want to add already appear in the Hosts summary, follow these steps:
    1. Click the hostname that you want to add to the HAWQ cluster from the list of hosts.